-The spa at at Mallory Court hotel
+A stay at Mallory Court

 The Rose Garden promises to be beautiful come spring and summer

-Check out these other hotels with luxury spas
+Other hotels with spas

 The entrance to Mallory Court hotel and spa